Wallace Thurman: Career

-In 1925 Thurman moved to Harlem.
-During the next decade, he worked as a ghostwriter, a publisher, and editor, as well as writing novels, plays, and articles.
-In 1926, he became the editor of The Messenger, a socialist journal addressed to blacks.
+In 1925 Thurman moved to Harlem, New York City.
+When he first arrived in New York, he was roommates with Langston Hughes at 314 West 138th Street, an address frequently mentioned in letter correspondence.
+During the next decade, he worked as a ghostwriter, a publisher, and editor and wrote novels, plays, and articles.
+Shortly after his arrival in New York, he worked at The Looking Glass for Theophilus Lewis without pay.
+Late 1925 Lewis recommended A. Philip Randolph to hire Thurman as the editor of The Messenger, a socialist journal addressed to black people.
 There he was the first to publish the adult-themed stories of Langston Hughes.

-Thurman left the journal in October 1926 to become the editor of World Tomorrow, which was owned by whites.
+Thurman left the journal in November 1926 to become an editor for World Tomorrow, which was owned by whites.
 The following month, he collaborated in founding the literary magazine Fire!!
 Devoted to the Younger Negro Artists.
-Among its contributors were Hughes, Zora Neale Hurston, Richard Bruce Nugent, Aaron Douglas, and Gwendolyn B. Bennett.
+Among its contributors were Langston Hughes, Zora Neale Hurston, Richard Bruce Nugent, Aaron Douglas, and Gwendolyn B. Bennett.

-He was able to publish only one issue of Fire!!.
-It challenged such figures as W. E. B. Du Bois and African Americans who had been working for social equality and racial integration.
+Thurman published only one issue of Fire!!.
+It challenged such established figures as W. E. B. Du Bois and other African Americans who had been working for social equality and racial integration.
 Thurman criticized them for believing that black art should serve as propaganda for those ends.
-He said that the New Negro movement spent too much energy trying to show white Americans that blacks were respectable and not inferior.
+He said that the New Negro movement spent too much energy trying to show white Americans that Black Americans were respectable and not inferior.
+In general, Thurman challenged the ideas of the black bourgeoisie and used Fire!! as a medium to give other younger artists a voice against them.
+However, Thurman spent the rest of his life repaying debts from the failure of Fire!!, frequently complaining to and borrowing money from Hughes via their letter correspondences.